-If the school is oversubscribed, a waiting list will be held and parents/carers can request that their child is added to this list.
-A pupil's position on the list will be determined by the oversubscription criteria set out above.
+For oversubscribed year groups, a waiting list is held and maintained by Cornwall Council on behalf of Cornwall Education Learning Trust.
+Parents/carers can request that their child is added to this list.
+A pupil's position on the list will be determined by the over-subscription criteria set out above.
 Children's places on a waiting list are subject to change according to additional information received about applications or children being added to the list.
-No priority is given to the length of time that a child has been on the list.
+Priority will not be given to children based on the date their application was received or the date their name was added to the waiting list.